 I learned quite a bit during that visit.
-Many of the wolves had been taken from or surrendered by people who wanted the thrill of owning a wild animal, but who had no idea of how to properly care for them.
+Many of the wolves had been taken from, or surrendered by, people who wanted the thrill of owning a wild animal, but who had no idea of how to properly care for them.
 Abuse and neglect is frequently the result, and the animals are usually in poor condition when rescued.
-Since they are captive born there is no hope of their being released into the wild—they simply would not survive.
+Since they are captive-born there is no hope of their being released into the wild—they simply would not survive.

-As we walked around most of the wolves hung back a bit, and some outright hid.
+As we walked around, most of the wolves hung back a bit, and some outright hid.
 But then we reached the enclosure of white wolf Chrissy.
 Sixteen years old, Chrissy moved stiffly and her coat was dry and coarse, but her eyes sparkled with life and laughed with delight to see us.
 She whined her happiness and poured her body into the chain link fence that separated us, asking us to pet her.

 Since her need and desire seemed so great, I decided it might be beneficial to offer some deeper shamanic clearing for her, so I reached for my mesa and began to unwrap my healing stones.
-At the first taste of the shamanic energy in the air Chrissy became even more excited, and her whining reached a new level of intensity.
+At the first taste of the shamanic energy hit the air Chrissy became even more excited, and her whining reached a new level of intensity.

-With a sigh of relief I finally located the healing stone, and immediately repacked it into my mesa, closing down the energy so that Chrissy could calm down.
+With a sigh of relief, I finally located the healing stone, and immediately repacked it into my mesa, closing down the energy so that Chrissy could calm down.
 All of that exertion could not be good for a great-grandma wolf!

-Chrissy lived to the very ripe old age of eighteen and was laid to rest at the sanctuary that had been her home for most of her life.
+Chrissy lived to the very ripe old age of eighteen, and was laid to rest at the sanctuary that had been her home for most of her life.
 I will always remember her zest for life and for the energy.
 I trust that she is happy roaming in spirit, and perhaps she now has her very own set of healing stones!